magento/devdocs/guides/v2.0/install-gde/trouble/php/tshoot_70pct.md

 	*	CentOS: `service httpd restart`
 	*	Ubuntu: `service apache2 restart`

-7. If you use Nginx use `nginx.conf.sample` or add a timeout settings in nginx host config file to the `location ~ ^/setup/index.php` section as follows:
+7. If you use Nginx, use `nginx.conf.sample` or add a timeout settings in nginx host config file to the `location ~ ^/setup/index.php` section as follows:

 		location ~ ^/setup/index.php {
 			.....................